Action Tutoring privacy notice for pupils, parents and guardians

 We may also request parent or guardian contact details from our partner schools in order to introduce ourselves to the parents/guardians of Action Tutoring pupils, and to keep them updated on their child’s attendance where this is requested or deemed appropriate.

-5. Data Storage and Access – where we store the information and who can access it
+5. Data storage and access (where we store the information and who can access it)

 We operate a central database, Salesforce, to help us securely store pupil and parent/guardian information.
-The database is password-protected and access to the database is limited to Action Tutoring staff, with ‘staff’ referring to employees of Action Tutoring and not including our volunteer tutors.
+The database is password-protected and access to the database is limited to Action Tutoring staff, with ‘staff’ referring to employees of Action Tutoring and not our volunteer tutors.

-Information about pupils and their parents/guardian may also be recorded in other formats, such as in emails, word processing and spreadsheet applications.
-Information in these formats may be stored on Action Tutoring devices, in Google Workspace applications such as our Google Drive cloud storage or in Microsoft applications and cloud-based Office 365 applications such as One Drive.
+Information about pupils and their parents/guardians may also be recorded in other formats, such as in emails, word processing and spreadsheet applications.
+Information in these formats may be stored on Action Tutoring devices or in Google Workspace applications such as our Google Drive cloud storage.
+Access to these devices and cloud applications is password-protected and restricted to Action Tutoring staff.

-6. Retention – how long we keep the information
+6. Retention (how long we keep the information)

 We work to ensure that your personal data is only retained for the period that Action Tutoring needs it for, or in accordance with laws, regulations and professional obligations that we are subject to.